left English waters and King Aethelred

 Aethelred realised that he could not continue to make ever increasing payments of Danegeld and decided that the money would be better spent on new ships to defend the coast.

-The Danish Vikings returned, this time led by Thorkell the Tall, making a series of devastating attacks and raids on England.
-Aethelred was unable to use his new fleet of ships because one of his new Captains, Wulfnoth, had made off with 20 boats on a piracy mission.
+The Danish Vikings returned, this time led by Thorkell the Tall, and made a series of devastating attacks and raids on England.
+King Aethelred was unable to use his new fleet of ships because one of his new Captains, Wulfnoth, had made off with 20 boats on a piracy mission.
 Another Captain, Brihtric, had taken the remaining ships in pursuit of Wulfnoth but a storm had come and many ships were run aground.